MiloTheFish8/frontend-curriculum/notes/dev-tools.md

 git commit --amend -m "<message>"
 # switches to commit, shows log till this commit
 git checkout <commit hash>
+# to get back to the last commit in the branch
+git checkout master
-# shows commit file content -p readable format
+# shows commit file content (info about commit) -p readable format
 git cat-file -p <commit hash>
-# to show the changes of the commit
+# to show the changes in the commit
 git show <commit hash>
 ```